kodecocodes/english-style-guide/README.md

 This English Style Guide provides guidance for spelling, capitalization, and usage of common terms.
 All authors and editors should use this guide so that our articles are consistent site-wide.
 It's a good idea to skim through this guide before starting any new article, update, or edit as this document evolves continuously.

-For questions not answered here, follow the [AP style guide](https://www.apstylebook.com/) and the [Apple Style Guide](http://help.apple.com/applestyleguide/#/).
+For questions not answered here, follow the [AP style guide](https://www.apstylebook.com/) and the style guide for your platform, like the [Apple Style Guide](http://help.apple.com/applestyleguide/#/).
+For spelling questions, we use [Merriam-Webster](https://www.merriam-webster.com/).

 Finally, we use American English spelling and style in our publications.
 See the **American English** section below for resources to tell the difference between American and British English.